daattali/beautiful-jekyll/covid-policy.md

 Masks are required at all times in convention spaces, including while in a fursuit.

+Masks may be temporarily removed while eating (such​​​​ as in the dining & bar are of the hotel, or at the sponsor dinner), but must put them back on immediately when finished eating.

 Balaclavas, items made of thin & stretchy materials, and single-layer cloth masks alone are not acceptable masks, they must be combined with another type of face covering.

 ## Policy Changes